 Does OxyContin Have Acetaminophen in it?

-OxyContin is a powerful and unfortunately all-too-often abused drug, classified as an opioid or a narcotic.
-People frequently wonder if there is an OxyContin acetaminophen relationship, and they question “does OxyContin have acetaminophen in it.”
+OxyContin is a powerful and frequently abused opioid.
+People frequently wonder if there is an OxyContin acetaminophen relationship, and they wonder if OxyContin has acetaminophen in it.

-As with other opioids, OxyContin changes the perception of pain by binding to certain receptors in the central nervous system.
-This not only helps in relieving pain, but it can also slow down essential functions controlled by the CNS, including respiration and heart rate.
+As with other opioids, OxyContin changes the perception of pain by binding to certain receptors in the central nervous system (CNS).
+While OxyContin helps relieve pain, it can also slow down essential functions controlled by the CNS, including respiration and heart rate.
 This is what leads to overdoses when people take prescription opioid pain relievers.

-Since OxyContin is a time-release version of oxycodone, its effects are less potent, so people are less likely to feel a euphoric high when they take it as prescribed and the effects last for about 12 hours.
+Since OxyContin is a time-release version of oxycodone, people are less likely to feel a euphoric high when they take it as prescribed.

 Unfortunately, people do abuse OxyContin in other ways.
 One example is crushing it and snorting it.
-This allows people to feel a much more potent and euphoric high than they would if they took it as intended.
-This is also very dangerous because the full effects of the time-release medicine are hitting the person all at one time.
+This method allows people to bypass the time-release mechanism and feel a much more euphoric high than they would if they took it as intended.
+Crushing and snorting OxyContin is also dangerous because the full effects of the time-release medicine are hitting the person all at one time.

-OxyContin can not just slow breathing, but it can stop it altogether, and this risk is higher when you abuse it.
-There is a risk of addiction and physical dependence when someone takes OxyContin, and these risks are also greater when it’s abused.
+OxyContin not only can slow breathing, but it can also stop it altogether.
+This respiratory risk is higher when a person abuses the drug.
+Developing addiction and physical dependence are risks of taking OxyContin, and those risks increase when the drug is abused.

-Some of the common side effects of OxyContin include drowsiness, dizziness, feeling tired, constipation, dry mouth, and itching.
-Severe side effects of OxyContin can include confusion, extreme drowsiness, convulsions, severe constipation, nausea, vomiting, and feeling lightheaded or like you may pass out.
+Some of the common side effects of OxyContin include drowsiness, dizziness, feeling tired, constipation, dry mouth and itching.
+Severe side effects of OxyContin include confusion, extreme drowsiness, convulsions, severe constipation, nausea, vomiting and feeling lightheaded.

-Acetaminophen is a commonly used substance available over the counter, and it’s used in Tylenol and other well-known medications.
-It’s a pain reliever for minor aches and pains, and it’s often included with other pain medications to increase their effectiveness.
+Acetaminophen is a commonly used substance that’s available over the counter, and it’s used in Tylenol and other well-known medications.
+It’s a pain reliever for minor aches and pains.
+Acetaminophen is often included with other pain medications to increase their effectiveness.

-Acetaminophen is one of the most commonly used drugs in the world, and while its risks are relatively low if you take it as directed, if you take too much it can be dangerous or deadly.
-This is because Tylenol affects the liver, and it can cause liver damage or even acute liver failure.
-It’s extremely important that people know the maximum dosage they can take of Tylenol in a 24-hour period, and they should also know if they’re taking more than one drug at a time that contains acetaminophen.
+Acetaminophen is one of the most commonly used drugs in the world.
+While its risks are relatively low when taken as directed, it can be deadly if you take too much.
+This danger is because Tylenol affects the liver and can cause liver damage or even acute liver failure.
+It’s important that people know the maximum dosage they can take of Tylenol in a 24-hour period, and they should also know if they’re taking more than one drug at a time that contains acetaminophen.

 It’s also unwise to drink alcohol while taking anything that contains acetaminophen because this further increases the risk of liver damage.